How to Apply to AstroTech

 Named references will receive an email with a personalized link to submit a questionnaire to address your career goals, motivation, and teamwork, and how AstroTech will be a beneficial opportunity to you.
 We are looking to hear from a reference who can speak to your experience and interest in a discipline related to astronomical instrumentation (astronomy, physics, engineering, computer science).
 Letters of recommendation will not be accepted.

 We recommend that you submit your reference’s contact information as soon as you begin the application.
-They will receive a questionnaire that they must submit by January 20, the same date your application responses, transcript(s), and application part A are due.
+They will receive a questionnaire that they must submit by February 16, the same date your application responses and transcript(s) are due.

-- Providing unofficial academic transcript(s) for all relevant institutions
+- Providing unofficial academic transcript(s) from all applicable institutions.

 Eligibility and Selection Criteria